-Once you get your custom made sauerkraut to the level of fermentation that you like the best, transfer into glass jars, draining off the brine, and move it into the refrigerator.
+Once you get your custom-made sauerkraut to the level of fermentation that you like the best, transfer into glass jars, drain off the brine, and move it into the refrigerator.

 And by all means, save the brine!
 It will jumpstart your next batch, which you should be making asap.

 Other fun ingredients to add to homemade sauerkraut: